 In addition to the meal plan, students can enjoy take-out or dining from one of the many restaurants Philadelphia has to offer.

-More about Dining Services
+Learn more: Dining Services

 UArts is dedicated to keeping all Pre-College students safe and healthy.
 Health Services are administered by a certified nurse on campus, at no extra cost to the student.
-Counseling services are also included and available to students who need or want assistance.
+Counseling services are also available to students who need or want assistance.
 Students who need emergency care are taken to Jefferson Hospital, located just a few blocks from campus, at the student’s expense.